 Access to the park is well signposted from Cattai Road, Maraylya.
 On the eastern side of the road, turn into Mitchell Park Road for the Field Studies Centre.

 Cattai National Park is located 15km from Windsor alongside the Hawkesbury River.
 The park contains pockets of small wetlands areas, tall forests and gallery rainforest.
 Part of the park was an original first fleet grant and contains important historic and archaeological resources.

 Access to Dharug National Park is via Wisemans Ferry Road and Settlers Road at Wisemans Ferry.

 Dharug National Park is located on the north of the Hawkesbury River opposite Wisemans Ferry, adjacent to Yengo National Park.
 Dharug National Park contains a substantial section of the historic Old Great North Road Convict Trail, the original convict road connecting Sydney and Newcastle.
 The Old Great North Road has easy access and is fun to explore.

 Scheyville National Park

 Access is from Pitt Town Road (off Windsor Road), turn into Saunders Road and follow the signs to Scheyville National Park.
 Alternatively from Boundary Road, turn into Old Pitt Town Road and follow sign to Scheyville Road.
-The park can also be accessed from Whitmore Road, Marayla.
+The park can also be accessed from Whitmore Road, Maraylya.

 Scheyville National Park is located 5km east of Windsor and is 954 hectares in size.
 The park protects a large remaining portion of the Cumberland Plain woodland, which is an ecosystem threatened by urban expansion.
 Longneck Lagoon lies within the park and is a significant wetland area.